zihao-wang/spred/README.md

 # Sparsity by Redundancy

-This repository implements the spred (sparsity by redundancy) method for several deep learning models for image classification.
+Spred is a method that allows one to optimize L1 penalties using any gradient-descent-based methods in standard deep learning frameworks.
+This repository implements the spred (sparsity by redundancy) method for several deep learning models for image classification in PyTorch.

 The models.py contains the implementation following models
 - MLP `models/mlp.py`